ZiggyCreatures/FusionCache/docs/CacheLevels.md

 - has a very [small footprint](https://www.sqlite.org/footprint.html)
 - the [license](https://www.sqlite.org/copyright.html) is as free and open as it can get

-Ok so Sqlite is the best, how can we use it as the 2nd level?
+Ok so SQLite is the best, how can we use it as the 2nd level?

 ### Ok but how?

-Luckily someone in the community created an implementation of `IDistributedCache` based on Sqlite, and released it as the [NeoSmart.Caching.Sqlite](https://www.nuget.org/packages/NeoSmart.Caching.Sqlite/) Nuget package (GitHub repo [here](https://github.com/neosmart/AspSqliteCache)).
+Luckily someone in the community created an implementation of `IDistributedCache` based on SQLite, and released it as the [NeoSmart.Caching.Sqlite](https://www.nuget.org/packages/NeoSmart.Caching.Sqlite/) Nuget package (GitHub repo [here](https://github.com/neosmart/AspSqliteCache)).

 The package:
 - supports both the sync and async models natively, meaning it's not doing async-over-sync or vice versa, but a real double impl (like FusionCache does) which is very nice and will use the underlying system resources best